OscarMoliina/neuralogic/README.md

 - Structural Graph
 - Identify input variables (Nodes) with a key to maintain coherence in merge
 - Improve the connect field
+- Function startInputs that takes all inputs and, in order, it assigns the correct self.out to each of them
+- Full addition circuit